Frequently asked questions

 Fresh produce – imported

 Prices for fresh fruit and vegetables are more volatile when importing from abroad.
 Though we will always choose local produce first, there are certain times of the year when UK produce is too scarce to meet customer demand, and there are certain products we import when not available locally in order to be able to compete with supermarkets on product range.
 Most of these products are bought from Europe and sourced through the international organic fresh produce trade where prices are subject to market fluctuations and are generally more favourable to companies with bigger buying power, such as supermarkets.
-Produce bought on this market currently tends to be more expensive due to the weak Pound against the Euro, and is sometimes more expensive still if affected by adverse weather conditions.
+Produce bought on this market varies based on the Pound against the Euro, and can often be more expensive if affected by adverse weather conditions.

 We’d like to thank all our customers for continuing to be part of the solution to the complex issues facing the food supply chain today.